pivot-access-ltd/bma-offline-docs/originals/interactive-search.md

 <h4 id="heading--filter-properties">Filter properties</h4>

-In addition to the major filtering categories available in the Filter drop-down menu, the following machine properties are available as filters:
+In addition to the major filtering categories available in the Filter drop-down menu, twenty-one machine properties are available as filters:

--   architecture
+1.   architecture
--   cores
+2.   cores
--   cpu
+3.   cpu
--   distro_series
+4.   distro_series
--   fqdn
+5.   fqdn
--   ip_addresses
+6.   ip_addresses
--   mac
+7.   mac
--   pod
+8.   pod
--   pod-id
+9.   pod-id
--   pool
+10.   pool
--   power
+11.   power
--   pxe_mac
+12.   pxe_mac
--   pxe_mac_vendor
+13.   pxe_mac_vendor
--   ram
+14.   ram
--   release
+15.   release
--   spaces
+16.   spaces
--   status
+17.   status
--   storage
+18.   storage
--   storage_tags
+19.   storage_tags
--   tags
+20.   tags
--   zone
+21.   zone

 For example, the following will search for a machine that has an interface with a specific MAC address marked for PXE booting: